amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 `rāmaniṁda ahalyeya śāpavimōcaneyāyitu`, `rāmaniṁda` is the instrumental form because `rāma` is instrumental in the lifting of `ahalya`'s curse.
 So, `iṁda` is indeed used as an instrumental suffix in Kannada in the passive voice constructions.
-But given that passive voice is unnatural and rare in Kannada, Sediyapu Krishna Bhat's thesis that the sufixes `iṁ`, `iṁda` etc. are mainly ablative suffixes in Kannada seems sound overall.
+But given that passive voice is unnatural and rare in Kannada, Sediyapu Krishna Bhat's thesis that the sufixes `iṁ`, `iṁda` etc. are mainly ablative suffixes in Kannada seems sound, overall.

 It is notable that `iṁta` suffix is only ever used in the ablative sense and never in the instrumental sense.